 The successor to IPv4 is IPv6 with a massively expanded address range of 128-bits.
-IPv6 brings a host of improvements to the internet but because it is not directly backward compatible with IPv4 adoption has been very slow.
+IPv6 brings a host of improvements to the internet but because it is not backward compatible with IPv4 adoption has been painfully slow.
 Companies and service providers are faced with a typical chicken and egg problem.
 There is no first mover advantage.
-Being the only one able to support IPv6 has no advantage.
+Being the only one able to support IPv6 offers no advantage.

-3 ISP Modem - The World at Your Fingertips
+3 ISP - The World at Your Fingertips